codyme/React-Weather-App/README.md

-# SPA
+# React-SPA
 A simple React single page application.

-I developed this app during my React-Redux course with ZeoLearn. openweathermap.org API is used to display temprature of the cities that users search for.
+openweathermap.org is used to display temprature of the cities that users search for.

 HOW TO SET UP YOUR ENVIRONMENT TO SEE THE APP IN ACTION: